 On May 26th, a group of volunteers from PBGW headed to the Ronald McDonald House in Philadelphia to prepare dinner for patients and their families staying at the facility.
-The idea for supporting RMH came from the new chair of our community committee, Ann Martyn, who was inspired to give back to an organization that has helped her grandson, Nicholas, who is battling cancer and frequently stays at the facility when receiving treatment at St. Christopher’s Hospital next door.
+The idea for supporting RMH came from one of our employees who was inspired to serve at the RMH, which helps families who has a child that is staying in nearby hospitals.
 In addition to preparing a meal, we donated two months of funds raised through our Jeans Friday campaign to the organization.
-Though all of our community service events are meaningful to us, this one was particularly gratifying because of the personal connection to Ann.
-Her daughter Christine even came with Nick to help prepare the meal.
 Everyone loved this community service event and we subsequently decided to make it a semi-annual project.
 We hope to return in the fall to prepare another meal.
 To learn more about the incredible work they do, visit their website.

 A Woman’s Place

 After months of raising money through our Jeans Friday campaign and collecting items for the domestic violence shelter and thrift store operated by A Woman’s Place, we were thrilled to be able to present the incredible organization with two carloads full of donations!
 Read more